T.E.B.H. on instagram

 Dolcim - Guillotine Rides

 Screamo has really gotten interesting in the last few years.
 Its gone from the Jerome's Dream and In/Humanity stuff to these big epic songs full of crescendos, and honestly, its pretty amazing and I love it.
 Dolcim play Envy style screamo, and the hints of their Cease Upon the Capitol heritage are also evident from time to time.
-Honestly, these guys will probably on 2010's list when the new album drops. heard some demos, and discussed the ideas fueling the new record and damn... it's gonna rock.
+Honestly, these guys will probably be on 2010's list when the new album drops.
+Heard some demos, and discussed the ideas fueling the new record and damn... it's gonna rock.

 Coke Bust - Lines in the Sand